liamleahy/unix/README.md

-# unix
+# UNIX
-UNIX final assignment for CS9E at UC, Berkeley.
+Final assignment for CS9E at UC, Berkeley.